missionmike/wordpress-scrape-and-debug/readme.txt

 == Description ==
 #About DT's Debugger

 This plugin was created to speed up SEO and Social Media testing via public tools provided by Google, W3C, and Facebook.
 Found in page/post sidebar metabox.
-Some services (like Facebook Debugger) require an account with the respective service to use (i.e., a Facebook account).
+Some services (like Facebook's Opengraph Debugger) require an account with the respective service to use (i.e., a Facebook account).

 DT's Debugger does **not** allow you to change any meta titles, keywords, open graph data, etc. It is only providing quick-links to debug the existing data and values set for those fields by other 3rd-party SEO plugins, or to test your general page speed and HTML validity.